-A money market account is an insured savings account that is offered by banks and credit unions.
-If you want to save up some money, you might be considering opening a money market account.
-Compared to savings accounts, you need a greater minimum balance to open the account.
-The trade-off is a higher Annual Percentage Yield (APY), but recently this has not always been the case.
+Let’s review the considerations and process of opening a money market account, an interest-bearing, insured savings account that is offered by banks and credit unions and can be a great option if you want to save money for a specific purpose such as a home purchase or tuition.
+Compared to savings accounts, you usually need a greater minimum balance to open the account.
+Typically, the trade-off to this is a higher Annual Percentage Yield (APY), but recently this has not always been the case.

 Depending on your needs, a money market account could be better than a savings account.
-If you’re considering opening a money market account, here are a few things you need to know.
+Consider these factors before opening a money market account.

 Though their names are similar, money market accounts differ from money market funds.
 Money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC).
 If the bank crashes, the FDIC ensures you won’t lose your money.

 Money market funds are offered by investment companies and brokerages, not banks.
 They are more of an investment product and are not FDIC insured.
 The money is then invested in fixed income securities, like the U.S. Treasury bill.

 2. Money Market Accounts Are Beneficial To Banks

 With savings accounts, banks keep a percentage of the money and use the rest to provide loans.
 Money market accounts are used by banks to provide companies with overnight loans.
 These companies return the loan with interest, earning you and the bank some money.
 In both cases, the bank rewards you with interest for giving them money to loan.

 3. Money Market Accounts Don’t Always Offer High APY’s

 In the past, MMAs tended to have higher APY’s than that of savings accounts, but now, many savings accounts have APY’s that outperform them.
 For example, compare the savings account and MMAs offered from online bank Ally.
 As you can see, they are equal in every respect except for the APY: